klebgenomics/Klebsiella-genome-metadata/README.md

 ## Data submission

-TBC.

 The data submission template is available [here](https://docs.google.com/spreadsheets/d/1B1G6akgdNItXsk85QsX3TZvumM1ROZZfYnt-h3FzUoA/edit?usp=sharing).
 Please DO NOT enter data directly into this version.
 Please MAKE A COPY to add your own data.
+Once completed email or share a copy to XXXXX.

 ## Isolate metadata fields